Fort Ridgely

 Fort Ridgely was a frontier United States Army outpost from 1851 to 1867, built 1853–1854 in Minnesota Territory.
 The Sioux called it Esa Tonka.
-It was located overlooking the Minnesota river southwest of Fairfax, Minnesota.
+It was located overlooking the Minnesota River southwest of Fairfax, Minnesota.
 Half of the fort's land was part of the south reservation in the Minnesota river valley for the Mdewakanton and Wahpekute tribes.
 Fort Ridgely had no defensive wall, palisade, or guard towers.
-The Army referred to the fort as the "New Post on the Upper Minnesota" until it was named for three Maryland Army Officers named Ridgely (Thomas, Randolph and Lott Henderson), who died during the Mexican–American War.
+The Army referred to the fort as the "New Post on the Upper Minnesota" until it was named for two Maryland Army Officers named Ridgely (Randolph and Lott Henderson), who died during the Mexican–American War.
+(Many sources also cite Captain Thomas P. Ridgely as a namesake, but he died at a residence in Baltimore.)

 History

 Construction

 The War Department hired Mr. Jessie H. Pomeroy of St. Paul to build both Fort Ridgely and Fort Ripley.
 At Ridgely there were two Companies of troops that assisted in quarrying the granite two miles away, transporting it to the site, and the erection of a 400-man stone barracks.
 The barracks formed the east side of the 90 square yard parade ground of the wall-less fort.

 In 1854–55, Congress approved $10,000 for the clearing of timber on a military road from St Anthony Falls to Fort Ridgely.
 On July 22, 1856, Congress approved another $50,000 to build a wagon road from Fort Ridgely to South Pass, Nebraska Territory.
 William H. Nobles was appointed superintendent of the road's construction.
 He encountered problems receiving disbursements to cover the basic labor costs incurred.